FrancescoHamar/Backdooring-Semantic-Loss-with-WaNet/Semantic Loss Model/README.md

 Arguments exist to adjust batch size, epochs, and the name of the vtree and sdd files.

 You can also run the model without Semantic Loss (barebones MLP) by adding the `no_semantic_loss` flag

+### Jupyter Notebook
+A jupyter notebook is also available such that the code can be ran and more easily modified from a code editor.